mrxsierra/ems-db/DESIGN.md

 ### ***Views***

 * Views were created to simplify querying for common tasks.
-For example, the `tests_history` view provides a consolidated view of students' test performance history, while the `test_questions_option_search` view simplifies searching for tests and their associated questions and options and `test_sessions_suspicious_behaviour_search` view provides tests sessions where suspicious activity occured.
+For example, the `tests_history` view provides a consolidated view of students' test performance history, while the `test_questions_option_search` view simplifies searching for tests and their associated questions and options and `test_sessions_suspicious_behaviour_search` view provides tests sessions where suspicious activity occurred.
 * This views help in abstracting complex queries into simpler, reusable forms, enhancing the database's usability and reducing the complexity of queries for end-users.

 > ***These optimizations were implemented to improve the overall performance and usability of the database system by reducing query execution time and simplifying the querying process.***